St Mary's College, Durham: Facilities and traditions

 The basement location of the Chapel prior to the 1960s now houses the JCR Bar which is managed by a Student Sabbatical Bars Steward.
 Opposite the Bar entrance is the Toastie Bar.
 At the other end of the basement is the JCR Shop which stocks sweets and snacks as well as toiletries, college clothing and some memorabilia.

 The Williamson building was built in the early 1960s and is mainly an accommodation block with 110 study bedrooms.
 On the ground floor there is a student common room and one half of the lower ground floor contains the JCR fitness room and a laundry.

 In the 1990s three ensuite blocks were built on to the front of the Williamson building and are the only ensuite rooms in the college, with the exception of a few located in the Shepherd Wing.
 These are mainly filled by 2nd, 3rd or 4th year students who move back into college accommodation, but some are made available to students from any year group who require an ensuite room for medical or personal reasons.

 In 2015, principal Simon Hackett opened the new Boughton Wing in Williamson building which was established to maintain the provision of women-only accommodation to those who require it.

 Student life

-The majority of students located on site are first years, who are required to 'live in'.
-These students change rooms each term using a 'room ballot' system to ensure that no-one has to share a room for more than one term of their first year.
-2nd, 3rd and 4th year students often choose to 'live out' in houses around Durham, although accommodation is available on-site for those who want it.
-The room ballot ceased to operate at the start of the 2015–2016 academic year and those who lived in kept their rooms for the whole academic year.
-All those who live on site are fully catered, except in exceptional circumstances.
+The majority of students located on site are first years.
+St Mary's College used to operate a room ballot for first-year undergraduates, which involved moving room every term, but this is no longer the case and students normally remain in their allocated room for the full academic year.
+All those who live on site are fully catered during term time, except in exceptional circumstances.

+Large student led events are held throughout the year.
+Notable highlights include the three Mary’s balls are held once per term: Winter, Masquerade, and Midsummer.
 The college requires the wearing of gowns at formal dinners, which are held between two and three times a term and on the first and last Sunday of each term.
-Further to this the college requires gowns to be worn at JCR meetings and Matriculation.
+Furthermore, the college also requires gowns to be worn during JCR meetings and Matriculation.

-Large student led events are held throughout the year, notable highlights include Masquerade Ball, Midsummer Ball and Mary's Day.